Hyyote/In-depth-Windows-tweaking/README.md

    - You can bulk remove them with: https://www.uwe-sieber.de/files/DeviceCleanup_x64.zip (use at your own risk, since the tool isn't open source)

 Hidden devices should be checked on every startup.

+**Process Priority**

+   - Changing process priorities is generally not recommended and usually results in worse performance and hitreg in games.

+   - I recommend unchecking Boost for individual processes using Process Lasso or other programs.

+   - Unchecking Critical on smss, wininit, winlogon is also worth experimenting with.